About The Practice

 At Project for Public Spaces, Daniel created the digital placemaking program – addressing a question no one had answered well: how do you mindfully create digital technology for community participation without undermining what makes places and democracy actually work — people meeting face-to-face, building trust, knowing each other?

 Daniel developed the first community asset mapping tools adapted from Kenyan open source software and the digital strategies integration with in-person local placemaking campaigns in over a dozen cities, helped found NYC's participatory budgeting initiative as a steering committee member and led its software efforts using these new tools and methods.
-All of this work spread to multiple cities and actively influenced other organizations' products and approaches.
+All of this work spread to multiple cities including New York, Stockholm, Warsaw, San Antonio, Cali, and Sydney, among others, and actively influenced other organizations' (e.g. OpenPlans, Neighborland) products and approaches.

 One program became a field.
 One set of tools became shared infrastructure.
 This is what Daniel means by mindful multiplier effects — building wiser ecosystems, not just delivering projects.